methou/toolchest/cfDdnsUpdate/readme.md

 ##  cfUpdateWithSnmp.sh
 ... is a bash script work with SNMP, it gets IP addresses from an SNMP server and pushes records to CloudFlare server

+## Prerequisites

+SNMP - for obvious reasons;
+snmp-mibs-downloader - mibs files doesn't come with SNMP by default;
+jq - json parser;

+On debian/alike: `sudo aptitude install snmp snmp-mibs-downloader jq` then `sudo download-mibs` you should be fine.

 ### Usage
 First please
 `chmod 700 cfUpdateWithSnmp.sh`